mastodon/documentation/content/en/admin/scaling.md

 Alias=redis-sidekiq.service
 ```

-Make a copy of the Redis configuration file for the new Sidekiq Redis instance
+Make a copy of the Redis configuration file for the new Sidekiq Redis instance:

 ```bash
 cp /etc/redis/redis.conf /etc/redis/redis-sidekiq.conf
 ```

 In this `redis-sidekiq.conf` file, change the following values:

 ```bash
 port 6479
 pidfile /var/run/redis/redis-server-sidekiq.pid